ballerina-platform/module-ballerinax-jira/README.md

 [Jira](https://www.atlassian.com/software/jira) is a widely-used issue and project tracking software by Atlassian.
 It provides a REST API that allows applications to connect with Jira to create, update, and delete various resources, enabling efficient project and task management.

-The `ballerinax/jira` package offers APIs to interact with the [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro), providing access to various endpoints for managing issues, filters, projects, and other resources.
+The `ballerinax/jira` package offers APIs to interact with the [Jira REST API V3](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro), providing access to various endpoints for managing issues, filters, projects, and other resources.

 ## Setup guide